amir-jafari/SOM/Roadmap/Readme.md

 - week 4:
 - week 5:
 - week 6 (~ Mar 12): Implementing Plot Functions in SOM class and  testing with Iris data
-- week 7 (~ Mar 19): Implementing Plot Functions in SOM class and testing with Iris data / Midterm presentation
+- week 7 (~ Mar 19): Implementing Plot Functions in SOM class and testing with Iris data by March 24 on Sunday
 - week 8 (~ Mar 26):
 - week 9 (~ Apr 2):
 - week 10 (~ Apr 9):